holmes-py/JS-DeepLens/README.md

-# JS Ultra Parse Dashboard
+# JS DeepLens 🔎

 A modern, interactive dashboard for analyzing JavaScript files captured by Burp Suite, with live updates, regex and AST analysis, and optional LLM (Google Gemini) integration.
 Designed for security researchers and bug bounty hunters who want deep, customizable JS analysis with a beautiful, responsive UI.
+Credits: Gemini Pro 2.5 Advanced and my subpar manipulation skills.

 ---